ashishroushan/Invictus/README.md

 # Invictus Assignment:
 The web App shows the list of top most occuring words in tabular format after fetching the data from the given API.
 The web App is built using **ReactJS** along with hooks.
-For fetching the data from the API the library named **AXIOS** is used.
+For fetching the data from the API by using the library named **AXIOS**.
 It is styled using the **latest CSS**.
 The web app is deployed on [NETLIFY](https://focused-mccarthy-15ab84.netlify.app "Deployed site") website.

 ## COMPONENTS:
 ### 1.HomePage:
-It shows basic structure of the website and fetches data by calling API using axios and performs the logical operations on the data to make it a list and arranging its component in decending order which was later shown to the user in INPUT component by passing the array of "words and their frequency of occurrence" via props.
+It shows basic structure of the website and fetches data by calling API using axios and performs the logical operations on the data to make a list and arranging its component in decending order of occurrence which was later shown to the user in INPUT component by passing the array of "words and their frequency of occurrence" via props.

 ![chrome_2021-05-17_09-45-47](https://user-images.githubusercontent.com/75972049/118432034-407b5780-b6f5-11eb-9bc2-6e43041640c6.png)